paulacarvani/CapstoneProject-Burbuletas/README.md

   <section>
     <h3> Challenge </h3>
     <p>This project was designed to solve a need for an entrepreneurship, which seeks to publicize its products beyond social networks.</p>
-    <p>We dont want to create a new entrepreneurship, just take one that already exists</p>
+    <p>We don't want to create a new entrepreneurship, just take one that already exists</p>
     <p>With this web aplication we want to help not only the owner of the business, also the clients, who at the end are going to be the ones who can navigate in this web, choosing his products in a wish list, make contact with the sales person and by the way known another products</p>
     <p>For the location of the entrepreneurship, this aplication is first think for the citys of Sevilla and Roldanillo in Valle del Cauca - Colombia, expecting that can grow to a national level.</p>
   </section>